chrislydick/jetson-carspeed-rstp/README.md

 The script outputs progress using Python's `logging` module and honours the `--log-level` setting.

+A lightweight PySide6 GUI `calibrate_h.py` provides the same functionality without the terminal.
+Launch it with either `--video` or `--rtsp` to load a frame.
+Click the lane corners starting from the bottom-left and proceeding clockwise.
+After entering the real-world coordinates for each corner the tool saves a JSON file containing the image points, world points and the computed homography matrix.

 ## nvinfer configuration

 `ds_config.txt` does not include an engine file.
 Download the pre-built TrafficCamNet engine from NGC or create one with the TAO converter, then provide its path via `--engine`.
 Use this option as well if you retrain a detector and build a new `.trt` file.